marcnew2101/roku-boilerplate/README.md

 The /components/utils/Messages.brs file utilizes a json data file located at /components/data/messages.json.
 This json data represents a message object that is activated by setting the message string interface on the top level node (HomeScene).
 If the message string matches the key in the json file, a modal/pop-up will appear in the UI for user interaction.
 Additional key/values can be added to the messages.json for representing both error and notification messages.

 ### focus
 Roku uses the term "focus" to define which node is assigned key events from the remote control.
 The HomeScene uses a top level interface called "focusedNode" which takes in a node as a placeholder.
 This allows other screens such as the Dialog Modal to easily return focus to the previous node.
-This can also be used from other screens/nodes where pressing the back button on the remote control can set focus to a node from the previous stack.
-An example of this is set inside the screenVisible() function at /componenents/screens/landing/LandingScreen.brs
+This can also be used when pressing the back button to set focus to a node on the previous stack.
+An example of this is used inside the screenVisible() function at /componenents/screens/landing/LandingScreen.brs